Kaal581993/Matrix-chat-room/backend/chat/README.md

-About backend, is created using maven & springWeb
+About backend, is created using maven & springWeb:

-:

 🚀 Getting Started with Maven + Spring Web
 Follow these steps to set up a basic Spring Boot project using Maven and Spring Web: